1. Home

 3. You can remove any unattached ticks on your dog by gently pinching them between your fingers.
 Again, use gloves or another barrier to avoid touching the tick.
 Many tick-borne diseases can affect humans as well as dogs.

-4. If you find an attached tick, use tweezers to grasp the attached tick by its mouthparts as close to your pet’s skin as possible.
+4. If you find an attached tick, use tweezers to grasp the attached tick as close to your pet’s skin as possible so you get its mouthparts, too.
 Slowly pull the tick straight out of the skin.
 Do not twist or yank.
 Specially designed tick removal tools can also be helpful.
 Try not to squeeze the tick’s body as this may increase the chances of disease transmission.

 5. Do NOT try to remove a tick by soaking it in kerosene or similar liquids, burning it off with a match, or smothering it in petroleum jelly.
 These methods don’t work and can even increase the risk of disease transmission (and injury!) to your dog.